dlazesz/aszalo/README.md

   - `locale`: The name of the locale to use for sorting
   - `submit`: The caption of the submit button
   - `reset`: The caption of the reset button (which resets form to the latest used setting)
+  - `clear_field_values`: The caption of the clear button (which clears values and checkboxes for all fields)
   - `footer`: The HTML fragment to use for the footer (e.g. documentation, citation, etc.).
 In the `: ` (colon-space) substrings, space must be escaped with a `\` (slash) to avoid YAML parse error
   - `n_more_elems`: The fragment to use to display in the select if _N more elems available_ (`{0}` is used to denote the actual N)